crossplane-contrib/provider-ibm-cloud/examples/eventstreamsadminv1/README.md

 # Setting Partitions and PartitionCount

 If Partitions and PartitionCount are both not set they will be initialized to 1.
-If Partitions are set and PartitionCount is not set, PartitionCount will be initialized to what Partitions is.
-If Partitions is not set and PartitionCount is set then Partitions will be initialized to what PartitionCount is.
+If Partitions are set and PartitionCount is not set, PartitionCount will be initialized to the value set in Partitions.
+If Partitions is not set and PartitionCount is set then Partitions will be initialized to the value set in PartitionCount.

 # Updating the number of partitions

 The number of partitions can only be increased.
-The number of partitions will be updated to what PartitionCount is.
+The number of partitions will be updated to the value set in PartitionCount.

 # Troubleshooting